-The dwelling was furnished and unoccupied.

-Our external inspection was carried out from ground level only and was limited accordingly.
+The dwelling was furnished and occupied.
+Stored items in cupboards restricted our inspection.
+Our external inspection was carried out from accessible ground levels only and was limited accordingly.

 Sectional diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these terms.